 You do not need a valid student visa to begin your studies online outside of New Zealand, but you will need one before you travel to UC.

 It is still important to ensure you would be eligible for a student visa to be able to travel to New Zealand and continue your studies when the New Zealand border is reopened to student visa holders.

 We strongly recommend you talk to your agent about the visa application process, or email firstname.lastname@example.org if you don’t have an agent.
 You can check Immigration New Zealand website for any updates.

 If the border is still not open by the time you need to be on-campus for your programme you may need to defer your studies until it is possible for you to arrive in New Zealand.
-Either way, you will have made a head start on your studies for whenever you are able to arrive.
+Either way, you will have made a head start on your studies whenever you are able to arrive.

 If you are interested in doing a fully online programme, please email email@example.com to find out about your options.

 The tuition fees will be the same, but there are a number of savings that you will make by starting your studies online for one semester.

 - Exempt from the Student Services Levy for your first semester - $435 for 60 points

 - Exempt from needing medical and travel insurance for your first semester, unless you end up coming to New Zealand during the semester - $310 for one semester

 - Likely reduced living expenses.
 It costs between $8,632 to $11,362 for six months of living in Christchurch (based on an estimate of $332-$437 per week from the cost of living)